MixinNetwork/developers.mixin.one/api/_docs/beta-mixin-message/authentication.md

 order: 12
 ---

 Websocket can be used to receive and handle messages.
-Here is things should be noticed:
+Here are the things that should be noticed:

 1. Use gzip to compress message data.
 2. Must send `LIST_PENDING_MESSAGES` to receive pending messages.

-How to connect to websocket.
+How to connect to the Websocket.

 ```golang
 func ConnectMixinBlaze(token string) (*websocket.Conn, error) {